Home

 Learn Aikido

-Next Introduction Course: Tuesday May 7.
-7.00 to 8.30pm
+Next Introduction Course: Tuesday 28 October and Tuesday 4 November 7.00 to 8.30pm

 Aikido trains you to deal with conflict in a non-aggressive way .
 You develop self – defence skills and a stronger, more supple and co-ordinated body.
 You also gain a positive mental outlook that has practical applications in daily life.
 Training can be challenging but it also fun and endlessly rewarding.
 Aikido doesn’t rely on physical strength and is suitable for people of all ages.